If you don’t take time to think, someone else will do the thinking for you … maybe your competitors.

-The bulls-eye is you in the castle keep, and your defense needs to be strongest when the enemy is breathing on the other side of the door.
+The bulls-eye is you in the castle keep, and your defense needs to be strongest when the enemy is breathing hard on the other side of the door.

-This is the head-space you need to actually think … to reflect … to make sure before you climb the ladder, that it’s up against the right wall.
+This is the head-space you need to actually think … to reflect … to make sure that before you climb the ladder, it’s up against the right wall.